 I have wandered the Western Saharan desert, stalked a cougar in the Serengeti, walked the Great Wall of China and cycled through the Region of Provence.
 All of my travels have been with purpose.
 Every place I go allows me to meet new people and learn new things.
 I have seen – in real time – some of the most disheartening tragedies and empowering realities.
 I travel to experience the diversity of the world, build new relationships, share stories and bring back innovative ideas.
 Here – to my home.

 4. My greatest ambition in life is to laugh.

 I am a pretty intense person with lots of passion and tenacity – a highD/high I. I basically came out of the womb ready to jump hurdles.
 (And yes, it drove everyone bananas at first!)
 But work and life should also be filled with silly, seemingly unproductive moments that allow us to unleash belly laughs and experience pure joy.
-There are two amazing men in my life – my dad and my husband – who help me achieve my greatest ambition.
-It is because of their silly stories and goofiness that I add new lines to my face as proof of laughter and smiles.
+There are two amazing people in my life – my dad and my son – who help me achieve my greatest ambition.
+It is because of their willingness to be goofy and playful that I add new lines to my face as proof of laughter and smiles.